Psychologist & Advocate

 Françoise is a member of the Ordre des psychologues du Québec (OPQ- The Quebec licensing board for psychologists) and a member of the Ordre des travailleurs sociaux et thérapeutes conjugaux et familiaux du Québec (OTSTCFQ- The Quebec licensing board for couple and family therapists)

 Françoise believes psychologists who work with oppressed and marginalized populations must be willing to leave the confines of their offices to hear the needs and offer support to the populations they serve.
 For this reason Françoise serves on the Trans Committee of the Conseil Québécois LGBT.
-Whenever possible, she shares her expertise and learns from community support and advocacy groups as well as front-line workers.
+Whenever possible, she shares her expertise and learns from community support and advocacy groups as well as community front-line workers.
 To this end she consults with LGB and trans organization and presents at LGB and trans community-organized conferences such as Fierté Trans and Rainbow Health Ontario.

-Françoise recently published an article entitled: “Vulnérabilité et stigmatisation des enfants non normatifs dans l’expression de leur genre” (“Vulnerability and Stigmatization of Gender Non-Conforming Children”) in the Revue québécoise de psychologie and contributed a chapter entitled: “Between a Rock and a Hard Place: The Experience of Parents of Gender-Nonconforming Boys” in Meyer and Pullen-Sansfaçon’s book: Supporting Transgender and Gender Creative Youth.
+Françoise published an article entitled: “Vulnérabilité et stigmatisation des enfants non normatifs dans l’expression de leur genre” (“Vulnerability and Stigmatization of Gender Non-Conforming Children”) in the Revue québécoise de psychologie and contributed a chapter entitled: “Between a Rock and a Hard Place: The Experience of Parents of Gender-Nonconforming Boys” in Meyer and Pullen-Sansfaçon’s book: Supporting Transgender and Gender Creative Youth.

 Awards & Appreciation